justeattakeaway/pie/packages/components/pie-modal/README.md

 - The browser's chrome may not always be accessible via the tab key
 - Changes to the CSS top/bottom values while open aren't retained

-For more details, check the package documentation.
+For more details, check the package documentation mentioned above.